Maui > Central > Wailuku

 Located just 10 minutes from the airport, visitors to Wailuku can discover over 20 of the area’s fascinating historical and cultural attractions by taking the “Rediscover Wailuku” tour.
-Highlights not to be missed are the Bailey House Museum, taking in a show at the historic Iao Theatre, visiting the 180+ year old Kaahumanu Church, and the ancient Pihana Kalani Heiau.
+Highlights not to be missed are the Bailey House Museum, taking in a show at the historic Iao Theatre, visiting the Kaʻahumanu Church (over 180 years old!), and the ancient Pihana Kalani Heiau.

-The area was once a sacred burial ground for Hawaiian Alii (royalty) and is the site of one of the most notorious battles in Hawaiian history, the battle of Kepaniwai.
+The area was once a sacred burial ground for Hawaiian Aliʻi (royalty) and is the site of one of the most notorious battles in Hawaiian history, the battle of Kepaniwai.
 It was here, in 1790, that King Kamehameha I, in an effort to unite the Hawaiian islands, conquered the army of Maui.
-The Iao stream was said to have ran red for days.
+The ʻIao stream was said to have run red for days.

 Wailuku is unique in that it encapsulates the profound changes that Maui endured over the years.
 Pre-European contact saw a verdant valley and a thriving village.
 King Piilani made this area his political seat and King Kahekili also resided in Wailuku.

-With the plantation era in full swing, migrant workers from China, Japan, Korea, the Philippines, Portugal and elsewhere across the globe arrived by the thousands to work the fields.
-Maui became a melting pot of cultures, cuisines and communication.
-This gave rise to the popular plate lunch, which is a mix of cuisines devised from plantation workers sharing lunches and flavors with one another.
+With the plantation era in full swing, migrant workers from China, Japan, Korea, the Philippines, Portugal, and elsewhere across the globe arrived by the thousands to work the fields.
+Maui became a melting pot of cultures, cuisines, and communication.
+This gave rise to the popular plate lunch, which is a mix of cuisines devised by plantation workers sharing lunches and flavors with one another.

 Be sure to explore Old Wailuku Town- “Where the past is always present”.